 Please use this identifier to cite or link to this item:

 |Advisor:||Wiley III, Robert|

 |Publisher:||Faculdade de Ciências e Tecnologia|

 |Abstract:||I am a Japanese student studying in Portugal.
 One of the first experiences I had here fascinated me, intrigued me, and continues to do so.
 It is the complex emotional experience known as SAUDADE.
 I identified myself with that complex emotional state because it is in many ways similar to a Japanese concept, Mujo-kan.
 A few words would not be able to convey the meaning of the word but it could be translated as “Transience” and “Emptiness”.
 In my work I wanted to interpret and express the meaning and the experience of Saudade.
 I intended to create a work that would speak to that feeling, SAUDADE, as I experienced it.
 This work was composed by separate objects that were gathered together to form a designed interior space.
 I found a suitable space to do this, used the processes of glass blowing, cold working, torch working, and enamelling to create elements of my installation.
 I found two cognitive scientists working with the Gulbenkian Institute of Science who helped me understand how such a complex feeling as SAUDADE originates in the brain.|

 |Description:||Dissertação para obtenção do Grau de Mestre em Arte e Ciência do Vidro|

-|Appears in Collections:||FCT: DCR - MA Dissertations|
+|Appears in Collections:||FCT: DCR - Dissertações de Mestrado|

 Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.